Pokie-Pack/poor-traveler/README.md

 - Spelling case sensitive, confused the input the code about query to test the database on localhost 3001/graphpl.
 - Setting up the typedefs file wasn’t too difficult, just a few changes was needed.
 - I think our biggest struggle was in the front end, getting the right wizard to work or getting the right responses from the buttons.
-- also at one point, getting the server started was a problem but quickly resolved by the great john young.
+- Also at one point, getting the server started was a problem but quickly resolved by the great john young.
 - Deploying "final" version on heroku

 ## Features